MLS Review: Atlanta beat Rooney-less DC United at the death

 With the win, Frank de Boer's Atlanta leapfrogged DC into second position in the east – three points adrift of Philadelphia Union with a game in hand.

-Elsewhere, New York Red Bulls were 1-0 winners away to Orlando City courtesy of Brian White.
+Elsewhere, New York Red Bulls were 1-0 winner away to Orlando City courtesy of Brian White.

 Brian Fernandez's brace led Portland Timbers past Seattle Sounders 2-1 and New England Revolution defeated lowly FC Cincinnati 2-0.